perdx/at-vc-wallet/README.md

 4. Install iOS simulator in Xcode: Xcode -> Preferences -> Components.
 5. Install CocoaPods dependency manager for Swift: `sudo gem install cocoapods`

+### Project Directory ###

+**Important Note**
+Mobile app names must be in medial capitals (camel case with first letter capitalised).
+This does not match our github repo naming convention so the repository root is an empty wrapper.
+The essential source code is in the ATWallet directory.
+Make sure to `cd ATWallet` for working with npm/npx.

 ### Dependencies ###

 ```